ATDevOutreach/CodeChallengeSwahiliPot/ussd_app/README.md

 ## Africastalking Code Challange

-A running version of the app can be accessed on the AfricasTalking sandbo dial `*384*9240#`
+A running version of the app can be accessed on the AfricasTalking sandbox dial `*384*9240#`

 # Installation